Holly Coulis

-Holly Coulis (born 1968) is a Canadian painter from Toronto, the co-founder of "Gallery 106 Green" based in Athens, Georgia and Brooklyn, New York.
+Holly Coulis (born 1969) is a Canadian painter from Toronto, the co-founder of "Gallery 106 Green" based in Athens, Georgia, United States and Brooklyn, New York, United States.

 Education

 Holly Coulis earned a Bachelor of Fine Arts degree from the Ontario College of Art and Design, Toronto, Ontario, and a Master of Fine Arts degree from the School of the Museum of Fine Arts, Boston, Massachusetts.